A puncture wound such as this one with at least one visible tooth mark is common following a dog bite.

 1. Attempt to stop the bleeding by applying pressure to the affected area with a clean, dry cloth.

-2. Seek medical assistance.
+2. For further care, seek prompt medical assistance.

 Treatments